Slamy/m68k-elf-gcc/README.md

 - Working C++ examples
 - Downsizing of libstdc++ to save memorey
 	- Deactication of Exceptions
-	- Usage of streaming (like std::cout) is not possible as it wastes about 600kB of memory.
+	- Usage of stream type operators (like std::cout) is highly discouraged as it wastes about 300kB of memory.
+For systems with lots of FastRAM this might not be a big issue.
+But for A500 development the newlib-nano implementation of printf is much better suited.

 ## Prerequisites

 - A linux machine as Windows support won't be tested by me.
 But feel free to inform me about successes.
 - kick31.rom and kick13.rom must be placed in example for execution.
 I can't supply this for copyright reasons.
-- You need to install
+- You need to install some build-essentials
+	- sudo apt-get install  wget bzip2 git make tar flex bison diffutils texinfo gcc g++ libgmp-dev libmpc-dev libmpfr-dev libisl-dev
+- For testing you also need an Amiga emulator. fs-uae is my currently favoured solution
-	- fs-uae
+    - sudo apt-get install fs-uae
-	- build-essentials

 ## How to build the toolchain